Leonardo da Vinci is considered one of the world’s greatest artists. Leonardo was a highly skilled artist; his work is known worldwide.

 Another learning that led Leonardo to the Sfumato technique in painting was his intrigue with the human eye.
 Leonardo saw the human eye as an essential organ of the body.

-He wrote about the human eye in his diary that “this is the eye, the chief and leader of all others.”
-He was so taken with the study’s of the human eye that he filed up a hundred pages in his notebooks about how he thought the human eye functioned.
+He wrote about the human eye in his diary “this is the eye, the chief and leader of all others.”
+He was so taken with the studies of the human eye that he filed up a hundred pages in his notebooks about how he thought the human eye functioned.

 In his study of the human eye, he dissected many human eyes.
 He developed projects that spoke about bifocals and even had an idea of what looks very close to the contact lenses we use today.